-Police In Manchester, United Kingdom Break Up Hundreds Of Illegal Parties, Some With DJs And Bouncy Castles
+Police In Manchester, United Kingdom, Break Up Hundreds Of Illegal Parties, Some With DJs And Bouncy Castles

 One woman in the community of Bury allegedly had multiple illegal house parties repeatedly shut down.

 It wasn’t just parties police had to break up.
-Authorities also broke up 122 gatherings of people who had congregated to play sports; 173 gatherings of people just hanging out together in parks; and 112 incidents of “anti-social behavior and public disorder.”
+Authorities also broke up 122 gatherings of people who had congregated to play sports, 173 gatherings of people just hanging out together in parks, and 112 incidents of “anti-social behavior and public disorder.”

-The region’s deputy mayor for policing and crime, Beverley Hughes, says that as the country-wide lockdown has gone on, the number of illegal gatherings has been increasing, not decreasing.
+The region’s deputy mayor for policing and crime, Beverley Hughes, says that as the countrywide lockdown has gone on, the number of illegal gatherings has been increasing, not decreasing.

-What’s more, police are expecting a busy weekend of dealing with coronavirus scofflaws in the coming days, as Easter is this weekend.
-It’s a time when many of the U.K.’s Christians may be thinking about having family and friends over, despite social-distancing orders.
+What’s more, police are expecting a busy weekend of dealing with coronavirus rule-breakers, as Easter is this weekend.
+It’s a time when many of the United Kingdom’s Christians may be thinking about having family and friends over, despite social distancing orders.

 “We understand the desire people will have to spend time with family and friends over the Easter period, however it is vital that we follow the government guidelines,” said Chief Constable Ian Hopkins.